ejpsoil/soildata-assimilation-guidance/docs/download.md

 # Overview Download Services

-Download services facilitate the download of vector or grid data.
+Download services facilitate the download of vector, grid or sensor data.

+If you missed the initial EJP Training on Soil data good practices, you can still have a look at [a presentation about download services as Coverage and SensorThings](https://wur.yuja.com/V/Video?v=184380&node=785951&a=1565884354&autoplay=1) or [a presentation on Atom/WMS/WFS](https://wur.yuja.com/V/Video?v=184438&node=786146&a=1735271407&autoplay=1).

 ### Minimal